 Since 2007, Nuno has been a certified law enforcement instructor for the California Commission on Peace Officer Standards and Training (POST).
 As a POST instructor, he teaches for the Institute of Criminal Investigation’s core detective school, homicide investigation course, and sex assault investigation course.
 In addition to teaching, Nuno has been invited numerous times to participate in curriculum development and training videos for California law enforcement as a subject matter expert.
 Nuno has been the recipient of the statewide award on excellence in training for POST.

 Lt.
-Tavares has worked as an online adjunct professor for Kaplan University in the undergraduate degree program for criminal justice, and served on the Placer County Deputy Sheriff’s Association (DSA) board of directors.
-He has also served as an executive board member of the California District Attorney’s Investigators Association (CDAIA) annual training conference.
+Tavares has served on the Placer County Deputy Sheriff’s Association (DSA) board of directors and is an executive board member of the California District Attorney’s Investigators Association (CDAIA) annual training conference.